Chart Color Schemes

 An assessment of population growth drivers in Malvern reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of Australian Bureau of Statistics (ABS) population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Malvern's population is estimated at around 2,758 as of Nov 2025.
-This reflects an increase of 45 people (1.7%) since the 2021 Census, which reported a population of 2,713 people.
-The change is inferred from the resident population of 2,756, estimated by AreaSearch following examination of the latest Effective Regional Population (ERP) data release by the ABS in June 2024 and address validation since the Census date.
-This level of population equates to a density ratio of 2,553 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Malvern's population is estimated at around 2,890 as of Nov 2025.
+This reflects an increase of 177 people (6.5%) since the 2021 Census, which reported a population of 2,713 people.
+The change is inferred from the resident population of 2,793 estimated by AreaSearch following examination of the latest ERP data release by the ABS on Jun 2024 and address validation since the Census date.
+This level of population equates to a density ratio of 2,675 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
 Over the past decade, Malvern has demonstrated resilient growth patterns with a compound annual growth rate of 0.7%, outpacing the SA3 area.
-Population growth for the area was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.
+Population growth for the area was primarily driven by overseas migration.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-As we examine future population trends, a population increase just below the median of statistical areas across the nation is expected, with the area expected to grow by 318 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 15.1% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+As we examine future population trends, a population increase just below the median of statistical areas across the nation is expected.
+The area is expected to grow by 321 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 9.9% in total over the 17 years.

 Frequently Asked Questions - Population